ovgu-ailab/lgm2025/assignment9.md

 This first week serves to set up a good baseline.
 Still, with decent networks and enough training time, these models should outperform anything you have implemented so far.

-As usual, there is a notebook plus an unfinished implementation where you have to fill in the remaining steps.
+As usual, there is a notebook plus an unfinished implementation where you have to fill in the remaining steps (`lgm.score`).
 Training is very simple:
 - At each step, sample the noise level `sigma` that we want to train.
     - In theory, we would sum over _all_ `sigma` in our noise schedule, but this is prohibitively slow.